Do you love working with children? Would you like to be part of a child's journey to increased verbalizations?

 You will have access to self-paced study material covering the understanding of selective mutism, and empirically validated treatments for selective mutism.

 In the weeks before the camp, Camp counselors will meet with the children attending the camp and use the techniques learned in the self-paced course while receiving support and live supervision.
 This will assist counselors in establishing speech with the children.
 Lead-in sessions (approximately up to 2 hours in duration each) will be scheduled according to Counselor and camper availability.
 Children may need 1 or more Lead-In Sessions.

 How to apply:

-Following submission of your CV and letter of interest, you will have the opportunity to schedule meetings with camp organizers, Catherine Eckel, Ph.D., and Dr. Agredano.
+You will also have the opportunity to schedule meetings with camp organizers, Catherine Eckel, Ph.D., and Dr. Agredano.
 Currently, their schedules do not overlap, and they are offering separate meeting times.
 Camp Counselors are accepted on a rolling admission basis after meeting with both camp organizers.

-Selected applicants will need to complete the Live Scan fingerprinting and provide proof of tuberculosis clearance before working with the children.
+Selected applicants will need to complete the Live Scan fingerprinting before working with the children.